 You Can Do Many Home Renovations Yourself

-Some renovations, such as installing a new garage door or shingling a roof, however, are best left to advanced DIYers or professionals.
+Some renovations, such as installing a new garage door or shingling a roof, are best for professionals.
 Your local codes may also dictate that a licensed professional handle some renovations.

 Home Remodels Often Require a Professional